zen-masters/Zen-UV/mkdocs_2.1.3/stack.md

 ## Area Matching ![Area Matching](img/icons/a.png)

-Set strict requirements to Islands Area Matching when Stacking.
+Set strict requirements for Islands Area Matching when Stacking.
 Disable this option if the Islands have a slightly different Area.

 ## Move Only ![Move Only](img/icons/m.png)